 The Corrie Hotel is only 20 minutes walk away from Ferghan Mhor.
 And they serve a standard hotel type menu with vegetarian options.
 For a vegan option – that’s not chips and salad – you can phone ahead.
-We’ve had a vegan curry (2018) and a Thai burger (below) and lentil soup (2019)
+We’ve had a vegan curry (2018) and a Thai burger and lentil soup (2019).
+Changes regularly.

-Note: there is also a tea room at Corrie Golf Club called Fran’s Tea Room.
+There is also a tea room at Corrie Golf Club called Fran’s Tea Room.
 It sells traditional food, but the handmade chips are pretty tasty.
 A chip butty and soup is £5.

 Heading north from Sannox to Lochranza is The Sandwich Station near the ferry terminal.
 There are always two vegan options on the menu (in 2019 there were five!) plus they sell damn good soup.
 The sandwiches here are amazing and served on local bread.